-Taxation of U.S.-Trusts under the German Inheritance and Gift Tax Act
+Taxation of Trusts under the German Inheritance and Gift Tax Act

 Trusts in German Civil Law

-Trusts are virtually unknown in German Civil law and German real property law does not allow for the transfer of assets located in Germany to a living trust.
-However, a testamentary trust or living trust and pour-over Will generally utilized in U.S. estate planning is not without effect in Germany.
-Instead, the German probate court (Nachlassgericht) will have to determine a German equivalent, such as durable execution of the estate (Dauertestamentsvollstreckung)subsequent heirship (Vor- und Nacherbschaft)usufruct (Nießbrauch) or a combination thereof.
+Trusts are virtually unknown in German Civil law, and German real property law does not allow for the transfer of assets located in Germany to a trust.
+However, a foreign trust is not without effect in Germany.
+Instead, the German probate court (Nachlassgericht) will have to determine a German equivalent, such as durable execution of the estate (Dauertestamentsvollstreckung)subsequent heirship (Vor- und Nacherbschaft)usufruct (Nießbrauch), or a combination thereof.

 Applicable Tax Laws

 The taxation of estates and gifts in Germany is codified in the German Inheritance and Gift Tax Act (Erbschafts- und Schenkungsteuergesetz).
-Additionally, other German tax laws, such as the German General Fiscal Code (Abgabenordnung) and the German Valuation Act (Bewertungsgesetz) contain relevant provisions.
-Finally, the Germany-U.S. Estate and Gift Tax Treaty (Treaty) may be applicable.
+Additionally, other German tax laws, such as the German General Fiscal Code (Abgabenordnung) and the German Valuation Act (Bewertungsgesetz), contain relevant provisions.

 Introduction to the German Inheritance and Gift Tax Act